 If you open your savings account online, the Chase coupon code will be entered automatically.
 You can also enter your email address and Chase will email you a coupon code you can present at a local branch.

-To get $150 from Chase Bank, keep on the lookout for new promotions and follow the requirements.
+To get $150 from Chase Bank, keep on the lookout for new promotions like this and follow the requirements.
 You might have to make a minimum deposit and then maintain that balance for a set period of time to earn the $150 bonus.

 If you don’t see the bonus in your account within 90 to 100 days of opening it, you can call Chase customer service at 800-935-9935 to inquire or visit your local branch.